janniklth/PackageCalculator/documentation.md

 The important parts of this project (especially logic and data handling) are covered 100% by tests.
 Only the GUI and some Getter/Setter methods are not covered by tests, as this is not common practice in such projects.

+The ShippingRuleLoader class is not covered to 100% because it would require generate a corrupt json file for each case.
+It was tested manually by changing the json file and checking the output and it works as expected.

+The MessageArea class is not tested because it is only for the user interface, that cannot be tested properly with JUnit.

 For more detailed information, please use the generate Code Coverage report, available from the following directory:
 [Code Coverage Report](doc/coverageReport/index.html)